Zeinab Shaath: Re-emergence

-In September 1982, the entire archive of the PLO's Cultural Arts Section was seized by the Israeli Defense Forces (IDF) during the invasion of Lebanon, which included the master tapes of the EP and the film.
+In September 1982, the entire archive of the PLO's Cultural Arts Section was seized by the Israel Defense Forces (IDF) during the invasion of Lebanon, which included the master tapes of the EP and the film.
 Shaath long assumed the recordings had been destroyed, but in 2017, Israeli researcher Rona Sela discovered the film in the IDF Archive, who contacted Shaath and worked to declassify it, along with other seized material.
 However, she was unable to gain access to the master tapes of the EP.
 Sela argued that the deliberate restrictions placed on access to them, along with other Palestinian cultural products, was an act of censorship.
 In 2021, Arshia Haq, founder of the record label Discostan, discovered The Urgent Call of Palestine EP and contacted Shaath, before starting work to restore the recording with Mo'min Swaitat, founder of the Majazz Project, a Palestinian musical archive.
 Without the master tapes, the restoration was based entirely on personal copies of the release.
 The restored EP was re-released by Discostan and the Majazz Project on 26 March 2024, with all profits donated towards relief efforts for the Gaza war.